Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/hue_saturation.rst

 Hue
    Specifies how the hue rotation of the image.
 360° are mapped to (0 to 1).
-   The hue shift of 0 (-180°) and 1 (+180°) have the same result.
+   The hue shifts of 0 (-180°) and 1 (+180°) have the same result.
 Saturation
    A saturation of 0 removes hues from the image, resulting in a grayscale image.
-   A shift greater 1.0 increases saturation.
+   A shift greater than 1.0 increases saturation.
 Value
    Value is the overall brightness of the image.
    De/Increasing values shift an image darker/lighter.